What Role Does Fantasy Play in Human Performance?

 When we typically think about top performance, we think of someone who is fully focused on what they need to do and mentally prepared to do so.
 But if we drill down on that picture a bit, what does it mean to be fully focused on what you need to do?
 I argue that when we are performing, our minds are oscillating between imagination and action at a rapid pace.
 Think about when you experience hunger.
 Perhaps it manifests in the form of a craving for a particular food.
 On a mechanistic level, the hunger triggers the imagination of the taste of that food.
 This is what makes dogs salivate in relation to the smell of foods.
 Similarly, when we are operating at our best, we are not “thinking” in the traditional sense of working through complex strings of lists and words.
 Instead, we are conjuring up an image what needs to be done and how you want that thing to be done.
 Then, the imagination of that outcome creates the desire for that outcome which leads to the generation of motivation followed by action.
 Usually, this whole process operates on an unconscious level.
 We don’t tell ourselves to think of what we’d like to do – we kind of just do it.

 In a previous post, I described (briefly) the evolution of our brains and how the part of our brain that is responsible for our human intelligence is the newest and therefore weakest part of our brains in terms of its ability to command resources and influence the rest of our brains.
 This is why willpower fails.
-Willpower is the act of our logical mind trying to force our unconscious and illogical mind into alignment through rational justification.
+Willpower is the act of our logical/rational mind trying to force our unconscious, emotional and intuitive mind into alignment through rational justification.
 The problem is that this part of our brain does not speak our language – in fact, it doesn’t process language at all.
 This is why willpower often fails.
 The message we’re trying to send to the most powerful part of our brain that’s responsible for how we feel isn’t going to get through.
 The result?
 Willpower drains our resources, leads to stress when low and we end up burning out.

 Does this mean that you can’t ever accomplish logical goals you set for yourself?
 Not at all.
 What it does mean is that you have to learn how to communicate to your mind so that you have your entire self behind you as you try to accomplish your goals.
 From my experience, the single best way to do this is not by reminding yourself to visualize before everything you do but to instead work to remove language from your inner dialogue.
 What tends to happen is that your mind will automatically begin to think in images in relation to what you are trying to do and you’re off to the races.